 A faculty member or student who believes his or her academic freedom has not been protected due to violation of this policy may seek redress by filing a grievance with the Grievance Officer.
-The grievance process described on p.
-50 will apply to the processing of grievances related to academic freedom.
+The grievance process described on pp. 42-43 will apply to the processing of grievances related to academic freedom.